1 Young people’s health: media coverage

 Specifically, the course will set out to answer the following core questions:

-How has young people's health been constructed in public and policy discourse in recent years, and what are the implications for young people and those who work with them?
+How has young people's health been constructed in public and policy discourse in recent years, and what are the implications for young people and those who work with them/support them?